BlueEvilGFX/MC-Assets-Manager/dlc_guide.md

 from .panel import Panel
 ```
 The names of the files can be changed.
 The class names must be the same though.

+Except this, you can build your script like you want.
+This were the only restrictions / guidelines you need to follow.